 Black Lives Matter is an activist movement that aims brings to light the violence and systemic aggression of black people, but with media rarely displaying both sides of everything, it is often difficult to remember that there is more than what we are being shown.
 There are people driven by fear, loss, and anger behind this movement, and Tony Medina captures that in this story.

-The title itself is extremely moving and forces you to relate, regardless of your race.
 You are witnessing the raw emotion of these individuals and is nearly impossible to not share the feeling of loss as we see friends and family fight for the wrongful shooting of their son and best friend.
 The train filled with spirits also is a literal visual of this system aggression traveling through time, repeated act with different people, all with people fighting to stop the violence.
 Alfonso has become a vessel for this terrible chain of deaths and seeing all these people in one location, puts an even scarier reality as we see just how many have lost their lives to violence through authority figures.
 It a disturbing yet powerful image, especially when Alfonso is seeing what his death has trigger in his community and even around the world.